sparcityeu/SparseBase/docs/index.rst

 preprocessor that will make carrying out different downstream tasks easier and more standardized.
 It will give developers quick utilities in terms of converting between formats, preprocessing, and reading/writing.

 The library is currently in an early stage of development.
-As a result the api is not stable and likely to change in the near future.
+As a result the API is not stable and likely to change in the near future.

 If you are new to the project, we suggest starting here: :doc:`pages/getting_started`